How to Reset Windows 7 Password on VAIO Laptop [Safely, Quickly]

 To adjust which device to boot from first, go to Boot menu, expand Boot Device Priority, you then will see all available bootable hardware that's connected to your computer.
-If you created a Windows 7 admin/ user password reset disk on USB drive earlier in this guide, here select Hard Drive (it may be called USB/ Removable Device in some BIOS) as 1st Boot Device; if you create a password reset disk on a CD/DVD media, here select CDROM as 1st Boot Device.
+If you created a password reset disk on USB drive earlier in this guide, here select Hard Drive (it may be called USB/ Removable Device in some BIOS) as 1st Boot Device; if you create a disk on a CD/DVD media, here select CDROM as 1st Boot Device.

 Please note that the look of BIOS on different of motherboards is a little different, you can check how to change the boot order in the list of motherboards BIOS.

 Finally, either press F10 or go to Exit menu and make sure you choose Yes to save the changes and exit the BIOS.
 You computer will restart and boot from the disk you set in 1st Boot Device.